 Written by Annika Kiehn, summer 2019

-What if all historic houses would vanish?
-Can you imagine that?
+What if all of the historic houses were to vanish?
+Could you fathom that?

-For as long as I remember I feel an inexplicable fondness of historic houses to an extent that could probably best compared to the love of distant but dear relatives – your fathers aunt or mothers funky uncle, someone for whom you feel this deep affection for.
-Those ones with an outstanding character, whom you will quote all of your life.
+For as long as I can remember, I have had an inexplicable fondness for historic houses on a par with the love of distant but dear relatives—your father’s aunt or mother’s funky uncle, someone for whom you feel this deep affection—those with exceptional character, whom you will quote all of your life.

 Old houses can have the quality of ancestors.
-If you take an interest in them, they tell you stories of times long gone – full of wonders, some of bitterness.
-Of hard work, of times which were shaped by humble attitudes towards life, that we as so-called modern people of the 21st century can hardly imagine.
+Besides, if you take an interest in them, they will tell you stories of bygone eras—some filled with wonder, others filled with bitterness.
+Of hard work, of times shaped by humble attitudes towards life, that we, as so-called modern people in the twenty-first century, can hardly imagine.

-They give us hints on how life was being lived in those days.
-Some techniques that live on, just like we continue to use clay and reed for the walls, but parts could be forever lost – for example you would never again find a contemporary house with ceilings charmed by stucco.
+They provide insight into how life was lived in those days.
+While some techniques survive, just as we continue to use clay and reed for walls, others may be forever lost.
+For example, you will never again find a contemporary house with stucco ceilings.

-You might stand in front of one of these houses feeling a pleasant shiver and you start to think that the house wants you to admire it, or that it might even need you.
-But the truth is: Houses don’t care about people.
-It’s a one-sided love, unconditional, in a way.
-Maybe you just needed an excuse for the feeling, which seem to come out of the blue.
+You may experience a pleasant shiver when standing in front of one of these houses and begin to believe that the house wishes for you to admire it or even needs you.
+However, the reality is that houses do not care about people.
+It’s a one-sided, unconditional love in some ways.
+Perhaps you simply needed an excuse for the feelings that seem to come out of the blue.

-I guess it is no daring to say that the majestic appearance of a manor houses will never stop to impress us.
-And as your eyes wander around it you start to wonder, what the former owners were like, whose children were born under this roof, what fights might have been fought, what promises were made.
+I guess it is no daring to assert that the majestic appearance of manor houses will never cease to impress us.
+And as your eyes wander around it, you start to wonder about the former owners, whose children were born under this roof, what fights they may have fought, what promises they may have made.
 You try to imagine the cheerful moments of peace and candlelight.
-You want to listen to the stories told around the fireplace.
-You try to imagine suffering refugees this house has sheltered, silent but firm during years of war.
+You may wish to listen to the stories they shared around the fireplace.
+And then you try to imagine the suffering of the refugees this house has sheltered silently but resolutely throughout years of war.

-To this day manor houses are wrapped up in this atmosphere of legends, of hidden secrets, which you want to find while you admire those old beaver tail shingles, who are covered with bits of moss, which have been lying up there for more than a hundred years.
-And you think of the strength of each single shingle which gave its best to protect the house against wetness and storms, so the those houses could resist the changes of times and seasons.
-Some of them for more than 400 years, other „only“ for 170.
+To this day, manor houses retain an aura of legends and hidden secrets that you may want to discover while admiring those old beaver tail shingles covered with bits of moss that have been lying up there for more than a century.
+And you think of the strength of every single shingle that did its best to protect the house against wetness and storms, allowing those houses to withstand the passage of time and seasons.
+Some have existed for over 400 years, while others have existed for “less than” 170.

 And before you realize it, you fall in love.
-You start to care about the house which might be a ruin still.
-You want to protect it, you want to maintain it, you even imagine to live in it.
-Perhaps that’s their secret: Their unique beauty.
-It will never be found likewise in a new build house.
+You start to care about the house, which may still be in shambles.
+You want to protect it, maintain it, and even imagine living in it.
+Perhaps that’s their secret: their unique beauty.
+It will never be found in the same way in a newly constructed house.

-You can call me nostalgic, or old-school.
-I like vintage, I like antiques.
-I like the smell of a dusty attic, old wood.
-I like Vinyl, I like old VW-Kombis, I love books.
-I have too many of them yet unread (which makes me suffering from „bibliomania“, I guess).
-The way they hold words pressed into paper like tattoo they appear as an antidote to this ultimate loss of substance as the world turns faster and starts to move into a sphere where we start to mainly live on a screen.
+You may refer to me as nostalgic or old-school.
+I like vintage; I like antiques.
+I like the smell of old wood and a dusty attic.
+I love books, vinyl, and old VW-Kombis.
+Besides, I have too many unread books (which makes me suffer from “bibliomania,” I guess).
+The way they hold words pressed into paper like tattoos, they appear as an antidote to this ultimate loss of substance as the world turns faster and moves into a realm where we spend the majority of our time staring at a screen.

-I like to stress, though, that by all my fondness of the past, I consider myself as a modern person – I am a huge fan of Spotify, I even adapted to Online-Banking and to smartphones.
+However, I would like to emphasize that, despite my nostalgia for the past, I consider myself a modern person—I am a huge fan of Spotify; I have even adapted to online banking and smartphones.
 I love Instagram.
-I spend way to much time on it but it’s a perfect source of inspiration for those like me, living in a rather remote area.
-Oh, an I recently I fell for an Austrian hipsterband.
+I spend too much time on it; however, it’s a perfect source of inspiration for those like me living in a remote area.
+Oh, and I recently developed an obsession with an Austrian hipster band.

 So who am I?

 Hi there!
 I am Annika.
-Freelance Journalist, countryside/big city-hybrid, Hinterland-explorer and official ambassador of Baltic manor houses due to this fantastic EU-Interreg-Project.
-I have the privilege to take you along on my trip and show you extracts of 21st-century „manorial Zeitgeist“ around the Baltic Sea.
+Freelance Journalist, countryside/big city-hybrid, Hinterland-explorer, and official ambassador for Baltic manor houses due to this fantastic EU-Interreg-Project.
+I would like to invite you to accompany me on my journey around the Baltic Sea, where I’ll show you extracts of 21st-century “manorial Zeitgeist.“

-What Hinterland, you might wonder?
-The term originates in the German language but has been adapted by several European fellow countries way back in the 19th century, as L’hinterland by our French neighbors or, even more fancy in Portuguese, as Hinterlândia.
-The Hinterland is characterized as a rather rural area with poor infrastructure, far away from cities and limited possibilities to make a living.
-These days, it is the place to be when it comes to vacation-adventures, which are meant to leave an impact on you.
+You might be wondering what Hinterland is.
+The term originates from the German language; however, it was adopted by several European countries in the 19th century, as L’hinterland by our French neighbors or, even more fancy in Portuguese, as Hinterlândia.
+The Hinterland is characterized as a rather rural area with poor infrastructure, a remote location from cities, and limited opportunities to make a living.
+These days, it is the place to be when it comes to vacation adventures designed to leave an impression.

-The Hinterland might be poor of sea water but it’s rich of inspiring people who are bound to create a cultural and economic transition within these long neglected areas all over Denmark, Sweden, Poland, Lithuania and Germany.
-They do so by devoting themselves to a new kind of luxury and in finding everything where there is supposedly nothing.
+While the Hinterland lacks seawater, it’s rich in inspiring people who are bound to create a cultural and economic transition within these long-neglected areas all over Denmark, Sweden, Poland, Lithuania, and Germany.
+They accomplish this by committing to a new kind of luxury and by discovering everything where there is ostensibly nothing.

-Some contemporaries feel tempted to tease those Hinterland-explorers as a rather freakish kind of folk.
+Moreover, some contemporaries feel tempted to tease those Hinterland-explorers as rather freakish kinds of folk.
 How can you bear this non-existing comfort?

-And even those, who grew up with this kind of rural lifestyle are part of the change, as they have noticed that change is inevitable.
-Their ancestors being farmers, they now start to organize operas and festivals in the middle of nowhere and hosting guests.
-Because these houses are not meant for one family alone anymore.
+And even those who grew up with this kind of rural lifestyle are now part of the change, having recognized that change is inevitable.
+Being farmers, their ancestors now started to organize operas and festivals in the middle of nowhere and host guests—because these houses are no longer meant for one family alone.

-Manorial heritage might be still considered as a rather posh setting for countrylife-ambitions, but the new owners are nevertheless an example for a rather humble view of things in trying to make those houses economically worthy.
-This includes the appreciation of a work-life-balance, a longing for peace, for family activities, being less driven by money and seeking pleasure in things we cannot buy or make hold of: such as nature, silence and time.
+Furthermore, while manorial heritage may still be regarded as a rather posh setting for country life ambitions, the new owners demonstrate a more humble perspective in attempting to make those houses economically worthwhile.
+This includes the appreciation of a work-life balance, a longing for peace, for family activities, a distaste for material possessions, and a desire for pleasure in things we cannot buy or obtain, such as nature, silence, and time.

-Manor houses have become an icon of a long lost time, where there was an appreciation of what we might call a decent life in an agricultural microcosm, of hard work and commitment.
-However, some things might have change for the worse, some have changed for the better.
-No matter what condition these houses might be in today, some features will never be outdated: they delight, they remind, they astonish – each one in it‘s individual way.
+Manor houses have evolved into an icon of a long lost time when there was an appreciation for what we might call a decent life in an agricultural microcosm of hard work and commitment.
+However, while some things might have changed for the worse, others have changed for the better.
+Thus, no matter what condition these houses might be in today, certain features will never be outdated: they delight, they remind, and they astonish—each in their own unique way.

-With this project I not just want to travel back in time.
-I also want to turn to those modern manor-carer in order to find out how this topic relates to us, the „ordinary“ people?
-Those who will never be able to afford, probably better off never even wanting to own a manor house.
-How can we, the guests, share a bit of this manorial crazyness, nevertheless?
+I not only want to travel back in time with this project, but I also want to turn to those modern manor-carers in order to find out how this topic relates to us, the “ordinary“ people.
+Those who will never be able to afford a manor house are probably better off never even wanting to own one.
+But how can we, the guests, share a bit of this manorial craziness?

-With my journey I want to take you with me to find the ones, who have managed the transition from past to present in giving those old houses a new life.
-Who like to get to know you likewise, who want you to come and visit them, to share the joy over this beauty and feel the vibes of past days.
-Let us explore the Baltic „manorscape“, as our Danish colleagues dubbed this vast field of historic heritage.
+With my journey, I hope to bring you along as I seek out those who have successfully transitioned from the past to the present by giving those old houses a new lease on life.
+I also seek out those who would like to get to know me as well, and those who want to come and visit them to share the joy of this beauty and feel the vibes of past days.
+Let us explore the Baltic “manorscape,” as our Danish colleagues dubbed this vast field of historical heritage.

-Old places, new life !
-Get inspired and who knows – maybe you will even discover your new self within this historic setting.
+Old places, new life!
+Get inspired, and who knows, maybe you will even discover your new self in this historic setting.
 You wouldn’t be the first one to get attached.